 - Search results page: When you add Site Search, Wix creates a results page automatically.
 You can edit this page's layout by going to Pages & Menus and selecting the Search Results page.
 Customize fonts, colors, and the number of results shown per page.

-If you want to go further with your site's navigation, our guide on how to create a dropdown menu on Wix pairs well with search bar setup - together they give visitors multiple ways to find content.
+If you want to go further with your site's navigation, our guide on how to create a dropdown menu on Wix pairs well with search bar setup.
+Together they give visitors multiple ways to find content.

 Why Adding a Search Bar to Your Wix Site Matters